Chris Johnson (running back): Track and field

 Johnson was also a standout track star at Olympia High School.
-In his senior year, he finished second in the 100 metres at the 2004 Florida 4A state championships behind Walter Dix.
-In addition, Johnson also finished his senior season posting personal bests of 10.38 and 21.28 (the nation's 24th fastest in 2004) in the 100 metres and 200 metres respectively.
+As a senior, he finished second in the 100 metres at the 2004 Florida 4A state championships behind Walter Dix.
+Johnson also finished his senior season posting personal bests of 10.38 and 21.28 (the nation's 24th fastest in 2004) in the 100 metres and 200 metres respectively.

-In his junior year, he qualified for the finals of the Florida State meet with a preliminary time of 10.83 seconds.
-Johnson placed 4th with a time of 10.66.
-He anchored the 4 × 100 meters relay team that won Golden South and Golden West National Championships.
+As a junior, Johnson qualified for the finals of the Florida State meet with a preliminary time of 10.83 seconds.
+He placed fourth with a time of 10.66 while also anchoring the 4 × 100 meters relay team that won Golden South and Golden West National Championships.

-His personal records are 10.38 seconds in the 100 meters and 21.28 seconds in the 200 meters.
+Johnson's personal records are 10.38 seconds in the 100 meters and 21.28 seconds in the 200 meters.

 College career

 Johnson accepted a scholarship to East Carolina University, majoring in communications, where he played for the East Carolina Pirates.
-After retiring, he returned to school and graduated in 2020.
+After retiring, Johnson returned to school and graduated in 2020.
 He was inducted into the Senior Bowl Hall of Fame on June 25, 2023.

 2004 season

-During his freshman year, he made an immediate impact in all 11 games, as he eventually started seven games on the season.
-He finished the season on the Conference USA All-Freshman squad as a running back.
+As a freshman, Johnson made an immediate impact in all 11 games, as he eventually started seven games on the season.
+Johnson finished the season on the Conference USA All-Freshman squad as a running back.
 He recorded a reception in 10 straight games, which was a team-best.
-He finished the season with 561 yards rushing and 765 yards on kick returns for 1,562 all-purpose yards, all team-highs.
+Johnson finished the season with 561 yards rushing and 765 yards on kick returns for 1,562 all-purpose yards, all team-highs.
 He finished the season by being ranked 24th nationally for all-purpose yardage, and also rushed for five touchdowns.
-He finished the season with eight school game or season records for a freshman and finished the year with 32 catches for 236 yards and two touchdowns, second on the team.
+Johnson finished the season with eight school game or season records for a freshman and finished the year with 32 catches for 236 yards and two touchdowns, second on the team.
 In his collegiate debut against West Virginia, Johnson returned five kickoffs for a total of 100 yards.
 Against Louisville, Johnson returned seven kickoffs for 102 yards.
 In a victory over Tulane, he set season-highs with 31 carries for 158 yards and two scores.
 Against South Florida, Johnson totaled 212 all-purpose yards and scored ECU's only offensive touchdown on an 18-yard reception.
 In the season finale against NC State, Johnson totaled a season-high 144 kickoff return yards.